Probe under way after ‘suicidal’ employee steals plane and crashes near Seattle

 Video showed the Horizon Air Q400 doing large loops and other dangerous manoeuvres as the sun set on Puget Sound.
 There were no passengers aboard.

-Authorities initially said the man was a mechanic, but Alaska Airlines later said he was believed to be a ground service agent at Sea-Tac International Airport employed by Horizon Air.
+Authorities initially said the man was a mechanic, but officials said Saturday that the man was a Horizon employee and had clearance to be among aircraft.

 Those employees direct aircraft for takeoff and gate approach and de-ice planes.